The following programs need the Matlab Compiler Runtime (MCR) to be installed.

 SlowPSK is an advanced digital mode for weak signal communication below -28 dB.

-The program is not quite ready for general use, but running as a test version V0.0 beta.
+The program is not quite ready for general use, but released here in a test version V0(beta).

 Download SlowPSK_UserGuide.pdf (315 kB)

 Download Documentation for SlowPSK and EMEpsk (170 kB)

 Download EMEpsk_UserGuide.pdf (60 kB)